Kempo/realtime-orders/README.md

 stripe listen --forward-to localhost:4000/v1/payment/complete
 ```

+## Other commands
+1. To reseed the database: `npx prisma db seed`
+2. To run the ad-hoc script: `npx ts-node ad-hoc.ts`

 ## Version 0 (Skateboard)
 Accept and view orders from the restaurant site and receive payments online.